BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/kingdoms_of_men.md

 - Heroic Accuracy

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Archers, This Way!** `PASSIVE` - friendly Lake-town models within 6" and in Line of Sight of Percy may re-roll To Hit results of a 1, when making shooting attacks.
+- **Archers, This Way!** `PASSIVE`

+friendly Lake-town models within 6" and in Line of Sight of Percy may re-roll To Hit results of a 1, when making shooting attacks.

 </div>